Builder68/OpenEarlyMacsRAMexpansion/README.md

 ## 3. Before Installing

-### 3.1 Resistor R42
+### 3.1 Resistor R42 and Jumper W1

+#### 3.1.1 Resistor R42

 To begin, we'll remove the solder from the left side of resistor R42 (the side closest to IC U13G).
 Then, solder one end of a bodged wire of at least 5 cm long, to the pad where the resistor leg was connected.
 You need to do this as a first step because the RAM Expansion Board will later be on top of this connection point.

-*Please note this will only apply to LB revisions that actually have an R42 resistor.
-Early LB revisions from Macintosh 128K will not have it.*
+Please note this will only apply to LB revisions that actually have an R42 resistor.
+Early LB revisions from Macintosh 128K will not have it.

+#### 3.1.2 jumper W1 (Only for Macintosh 128K)

+If you are going to install this RAM upgrade on to a Mac 128K with a later LB revision (Jumper W1 / resistor R42 are present), W1 must be opened.

 ### 3.2 Resistor Arrays RP2 & RP3